-- Bodies are tagged/labelled upon arrival at the mortuary. - There is a system to track each body from admission to the mortuary to release for burial or cremation (e.g. mortuary register, patient file, transport records). - Organs or tissue taken during post mortem examination are fully traceable, including blocks and slides.
-The traceability system ensures that the following details are recorded: - o material sent for analysis on or off-site, including confirmation of arrival - o receipt upon return to the laboratory or mortuary - number of blocks and slides made - repatriation with a body - o return for burial or cremation - disposal or retention for future use. - Multiple identifiers used, including at least one unique identifier (e.g. post mortem number, name, dates of birth/death, etc) to identify bodies and tissue.
+- Bodies are tagged/labelled upon arrival at the mortuary. - There is a system to track each body from admission to the mortuary to release for burial or cremation (e.g. mortuary register, patient file, transport records). - Organs and tissue samples taken during PM examination are fully traceable. - Details of organs retained and the number of wax blocks and tissue slides made are recorded. - The traceability system includes the movement of tissue samples between establishments. - Details are recorded of tissue that is repatriated or released with the body for burial or cremation. - Regular audits of tissue storage and traceability are undertaken to ensure compliance with operational procedures; tissue samples found which are not being stored with consent are disposed of with reference to the family's wishes. - Multiple identifiers used, including at least one unique identifier (e.g. post mortem number, name, dates of birth/death, etc) to identify bodies and tissue.